domvads/picscreenr/README.md

   Build Tools as well as CMake so that the `dlib` library required by `face_recognition` can compile.
 An error like `python313t.lib` missing often indicates an unsupported Python version.
+- A recent version of the `transformers` library (e.g. 4.26 or newer) is required for caption generation.
+Older releases may raise `NotImplementedError` when using beam search.

 Verify CMake is accessible:
 ```bash